 For those inclined to visit, Cathedral Grove is indicated on the park map below (click image to enlarge).

 ... and Now, a recent view from the same lookout is even more impressive.
 The glowing dome of City Hall to the left and the illuminated suspension cables of the Bay Bridge were unseen at night sixty years ago.
-The rapid growth of the Oakland waterfront during the last sixty years adds to the overall chiaroscuro.
+The rapid growth of the Oakland waterfront across the bay over the last sixty years adds to the glittering chiaroscuro.

 ... and Now, by day.